PredictiveScienceLab/uq-course/README.md

 If you are using Linux, I am sure that you can figure it out on your own.

 ### Installation of Required Python Packages

-**TODO: Rohit check this.
-Let's wait until we have all notebooks.
-Remove when done.**

 Independently of the operating system, use the command line to install the following Python packages:
 + [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/), for beautiful graphics: